 MAP is considered as a possible diagnosis when a person has multiple adenomatous colon polyps but does not have a mutation in the APC gene associated with FAP and AFAP.
 It may also be considered if someone has brothers or sisters with multiple colon polyps, but there is no history of colon problems in previous generations.
 MAP is diagnosed when a person is found to have two mutations in the MYH gene.
 There are two common mutations in MYH called Y165C and G382D.

 What are the estimated cancer risks associated with MAP?

 The specific cancer risks associated with MAP have not been determined.
 The risk of colorectal cancer is considered to be significantly increased, and there may be an increased risk of other cancers of the digestive tract as well.

 There are no specific screening guidelines for MAP, but it has been suggested that screening for polyps and colorectal cancer in people with MAP should be similar to screening in people with FAP or AFAP.

 It is important to discuss with your doctor the following screening options, as each individual is different:

 - Colonoscopy every two to three years, beginning at age 18

-- Colectomy (surgical removal of the colon) may be considered if polyps cannot be managed with regular colonoscopy
+- Colectomy, which is the surgical removal of the colon, may be considered if polyps cannot be managed with regular colonoscopy

 Screening options may change over time as new technologies are developed and more is learned about MAP.
 It is important to talk with your doctor about appropriate screening tests.